IMQS/utfz/readme.md

 * 100% line coverage in tests
 * All iteration methods support both null terminated strings, and explicit length strings
 * The U+0000 code point is treated as invalid, and replaced with the standard replacement character U+FFFD
+* Checks for all invalid code points (overlong sequences, UTF-16 surrogate pairs, 0xFFFE, 0xFFFF)
+* Returns the replacement character U+FFFD for any invalid sequences, and continues parsing on the next plausible code point

 Example of printing code points to the console:
 ```cpp